kodethon/Problem-Adapter/README.txt

         - Adapts the generated files to Kodethon's problem format

+UPLOADING:

+    1. Rename and update config/credentials.yml.sample to
+    config/credentials.yml
+    2. Update the file accordingly
+    3. sh upload-category.sh FOLDER_PATH

+The folder should contain the folders named after the problem

 SCRAPING AND PARSING:
     scrape.py and parse.py must be in same directory.